eric-downes/20sq-blog/_posts/2024-06-27-airdrops-bad-idea.md

 ## Good old days

 The good old days of aidrops where really nice.
-You didn't do absolutely anything, you just used a given product sparringly, and got surprised by a massive token gift that sometimes exceeded tens of thousands of dollars.
+You didn't do absolutely anything, you just used a given product sparingly, and got surprised by a massive token gift that sometimes exceeded tens of thousands of dollars.
 These *early aidrop models* had a few interesting characteristics:

 1. The majority of people weren't expecting any airdrop;
 2. Since people weren't expecting an aidrop, they weren't farming for it.
 As a consequence, choosing a subset of people to airdrop a token to was easier.